Cook & Leopold

 Guest access

-A few things to know: the property is on a septic system.
+A few things to know: our property is on a septic system.
 There are instructions on how to use the plumbing properly to keep it functioning during your stay and for the next guests.
-I am also on a well.
+We are also on a well.
 The well water is treated lightly and run through a carbon filter, so no water bottles are necessary.

 The tiny cabins have stairs into the cabins as well as stairs to the sleeping loft.
-River access is down a long flight of stairs, but there is a way to walk around and access the dock without the outdoor staircase.
+River access is down a wooden flight of stairs.